tangles through lowland forest canopy

 Population

-Populations are considered stable in remaining forest fragments.
-The species is common in mature lowland forests throughout New Zealand.
-It is threatened by ongoing habitat loss and browsing by possums, which eat the leaves and shoots.
+Populations considered stable in remaining forest fragments.
+Species common in mature lowland forests throughout New Zealand.
+Threatened by ongoing habitat loss and browsing by possums.

 Conservation Status